lucasjoliveau/doc/es/developer/reference/frontend/hooks.md

 ### Description

-See the section on [lazy loading assets](assets.html#frontend-assets-lazy- loading) for more details.
+See the section on [lazy loading assets](assets#frontend-assets-lazy- loading) for more details.

 ## useAutofocus